 The area between Manzanola and Rocky Ford is predominantly agricultural and ranch lands.
-Thus, most of the historic resource types in this area are related to farming.
-This analysis identified two historic resources and three linear resources located in this portion of the area of potential effects.
+Thus, most of the resource types in this area are related to farming.
+This analysis identified two cultural resources and three linear resources located in this portion of the APE.
 There are no known identified archaeological resources in this area.
-Details about these resources can be found in Table E-1
+Details about these resources can be found in Table E-1 (Historic Properties) and

-(Historic Properties) and Table E-2 (Linear Resources), located in Appendix E. The location of each resource is shown in Figure F-10, located in Appendix F.
+Table E-2 (Linear Resources), located in Appendix E, Historic Properties by Location.
+The location of each resource is shown in Figure F-2, located in Appendix F, Figures.

-One of the identified historic resources is a building ruin located near milepost 363, where the community known as Vroman was once located.
-The other historic resource is an abandoned residence located south of U.S. 50 between milepost 363 and milepost 364.
-Both of these historic resources are field eligible.
+One of the identified cultural resources is a building ruin located near milepost 363, where the community known as Vroman once was located.
+The other cultural resource is an abandoned residence located south of US 50 between milepost 363 and milepost 364.
+Both of these resources are field eligible.

-Linear resources identified in this portion of the area of potential effects include a railroad and two canals.
+Linear resources identified in this portion of the APE include a railroad and two canals.